mdecicco/vitaxmb/README.md

 - Font glyph map caching (rendering glyphs from a TTF to a SDF glyph map turned out to be expensive)

 # Coming up
+- USB/FTP menu item with option for which device to mount
+- Loading a list of vita/psp games and showing them in the XMB (with icons/backgrounds but probably not PMFs)
 - Figuring out why rendered text is ugly af
 - Adding the 'tick' sound effect when moving through the XMB
-- Maybe finding the sound effect from the PSP that is played when there's an error
-- Slide-out options pane like the PSP has
-- USB/FTP menu item with option for which device to mount
-- Loading a list of vita/psp games and showing them in the XMB (with icons/backgrounds but probably not PMFs)
 - Figuring out how to start applications and make them return to this application
 - If the above works out, overriding the PS button and rendering the XMB over the current application like the PS3 does